-Finding out how much income your applicant has is the first and most important part of screening a tenant.
+The first—and most important—part of screening a potential subtenant is checking their income.
 After all, it's the number one indicator of whether or not they'll pay the rent.
-If you are going to review an applicant's income on your own, we suggest you follow the same steps that we do when deciding if a renter qualifies for the Flip rent guarantee.
-You should:
+If you're planning to review an applicant's income on your own, we suggest you follow the same steps that we do when deciding if a renter qualifies for the Flip rent guarantee.

 - An offer letter or employment contract from their employer

 - W4 forms from the most recent tax year

 If they work freelance, then verifying their income is more complicated.
 You can ask for: